miwipe/KapCopenhagen/README.md

 ### Running PathPhynder
 Create directory pathphynder_results in e.g. outputfolderpath/pathPhynder_analysis/

-### Running PathPhynder: 1.)
-Assigning informative SNPs to tree branches
+### Step 1: Assigning informative SNPs to tree branches
 ```
 /home/kbt252/Software/phynder/phynder -B -o /path/to/pathphynder_results/branches.snp /path/to/tree/ref_tree.nwk /path/to/fixed_cons_vcf/NCBI_mitogenome_references_fixed_cons.vcf
 ```
-### Running PathPhynder: 2.)
-Call SNPs in a given dataset of ancient samples and find the best path and branch where these can be mapped in the tree
+### Step 2: Call SNPs in a given dataset of ancient samples and find the best path and branch where these can be mapped in the tree
 Prepare data: this will output a bed file for calling variants and tables for pylogenetic placement.
 Start command in results folder (e.g. pathphynder_results), as this command creates a new directory called “tree_data” in the folder you run the command in
 ```
 pathPhynder -s prepare -i /path/to/tree/ref_tree.nwk -p taxa_pathphynder_tree -f /path/to/pathphynder_results/branches.snp  -r /path/to/Cons_NCBI_mitogenome_references.fa
 ```
-### Running PathPhynder: 3.)
-Find best branch path and create tree file
+### Step 3: Find best branch path and create tree file

 FOR SINGLE BAM FILE TRANSITIONS AND TRANSVERSIONS
 ```